MSc Social Science Research Methods (Management)

 - Public Services Governance and Management

 - Work Futures.

-78% of the School of Management’s research is rated as world leading or internationally excellent (REF 2014), reflecting its impact in shaping policy and practice.
+88% of our business and management research is rated as world leading or internationally excellent (REF 2021), reflecting its impact in shaping policy and practice.

 The MSc programme comprises six 12-week taught units (20 credits each) followed by a dissertation (60 credits).
 The dissertation presents you with an opportunity to pursue an independent, in-depth study of a topic relating to management and organisation, reflecting on the epistemological and methodological issues covered in the taught element of the programme.